 Of course, humans are a bit more complicated than rats.
 We can’t just put a human addict in the human version of a rat park and expect that person to suddenly be content with life and cured of addiction.
 Primarily because human addicts nearly always have unresolved early-life trauma that drives them away from interpersonal support and connection and into addiction.
 To overcome this, human addicts must develop a sense of earned security and attachment.

 We don’t need to do that with addicted rats because rat psyches are considerably less complex than human psyches.
 You can take an addicted rat and toss it into healthy socialization and the rat will quickly and easily push addiction to the curb, opting instead for healthier rat activities and connections.

 People don’t work that way.
 With human addicts, there is further work to be done.
 Human addicts must learn to connect in healthy ways.
 Usually, this process starts with addiction treatment and continues with long-term therapy, 12-step groups, and various other healthy and healing relationships.
-As stated in a previous blog, human addicts need to develop a community of recovery that will help them slowly but steadily begin to trust and connect with supportive, empathetic, loving people.
+As stated in last week’s blog, human addicts need to develop a community of recovery that will help them slowly but steadily begin to trust and connect with supportive, empathetic, loving people.

 If you or someone you love is struggling with sex, porn, or paired substance/sex addiction, we offer both inpatient treatment and low-cost online workgroups.
 For extensive free information, including webinars, podcasts, blogs, resources, and daily inspiration for healing, we urge you to explore our sister website, SexandRelationshipHealing.com.